leapfrogtechnology/just-handlebars-helpers/README.md

 ```

 #### capitalizeEach
-Capitalize each letter of every words in a string.
+Capitalize the first letter of each word in a string.

 Parameters
 ```